skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 [Ibis](https://ibis-project.org/) is an open source dataframe library that works with a wide variety of backends, including Snowflake.

-Import `ibis`, then use `ibis.snowflake.connect` to connect to our Snowflake database.
+First, we import `ibis`, then use `ibis.snowflake.connect` to connect to the Snowflake database.
 We need to provide a `warehouse` for compute and a `database` to connect to.
 We can also provide a `schema` here to make connecting to specific tables easier.